Tote betting: Tote Quadpot

 A Quadpot is operated at every meeting in the UK and it takes place on the third to sixth races on the card.
 The aim is to pick a horse that will be placed in each one of these races, according to the placing rules stated in the Tote Place section above.
 The minimum bet is 10p.
 The dividend is declared after the result of the last race is known and thus the betting pool divided by the remaining stakes which are left.
 One may select the favourite instead of naming a specific horse.

 Tote Placepot

-The Placepot is identical to the Quadpot except it operates over the first six races of a race card.
-All UK race meetings have six races as a minimum, occasionally seven and rarely eight, but the Placepot is always operated on the first six.
-This bet is very popular as it has the potential to allow a gambler involvement in the whole of the race card.
-The minimum bet is 5p.
+The Placepot is identical to the Quadpot, but it covers the first six races of a chosen meeting.
+Most UK race meetings have six races as a minimum, occasionally seven and rarely eight, but the Placepot is always operated on the first six.
+This bet is especially popular because it gives punters a stake in most - if not all - of the day's racing.
+The minimum stake is 5p, making it accessible for casual and serious bettors alike.